 WHAT WE DO

-Currently, the ABU has 272 member in 76 countries on four continents.
+Currently, the ABU has over 270 members in over 70 countries on four continents.
 The ABU runs a wide range of services, including the daily Asiavision TV news exchange, several co-productions, program exchanges and technical, programming, legal and management consultancies, as well as industry and international conferences and an international frequency planning and coordination.
 The Union negotiates rights for major sports events and organises their coverage for the region.
 It also runs the prestigious annual ABU Prizes, TV Song and Radio Song Festivals.
 Keeping everyone abreast of what we do is the ABU website and the quarterly publications- ABU News and ABU Technical Review.

 Connect with us

 The Asia-Pacific Broadcasting Union (ABU) is the biggest broadcasting union in the world.
 Through its members’ network, the ABU can reach 3 billion people across the Asia – Pacific region.

 2nd Floor, IPPTAR Building, Angkasapuri 50614, Kuala Lumpur, Malaysia.